ConnorR777/OfficeDocs-SkypeForBusiness/Teams/approval-admin.md

 > [!Note]
 > A user will be given a viewer role of a request if they are part of the chat or channel where the approval was created.
 They won't have the ability to take action on the request if they weren't given that role when the approval was created.

+## Approvals eSign integration

+E-signature approvals created from the Approvals App are stored in the selected providers cloud environment.
+For further information regarding storage around the e-signature agreement please view their documentation around storage.

+To use the Approvals app e-Signature feature, you need the following items:

+- License for the specific e-Signature provider.
+In order to obtain a license for your organization you will need to go to the providers site.

+For the Approvals e-Signature functionality, Third party signature partners will appear in the Teams Approvals app by default.
+You can disable specific e-Signature providers through the app settings within the Teams admin center.

+  1. Within the Approvals app under the Manage apps section in the Teams admin center select Settings

+  2. Select the toggle for the specific eSignature provider to disable it.
+Should a Teams admin disable a provider, end users will not see the provider when creating an approval.

+E-signature Approvals created from the Approvals App are stored in the selected providers cloud.
+To export any data regarding eSign you will need to go to the providers site in order to do this.
+Please refer to their documentation around export and retention of these agreements.